 Requirements to Obtain a Certificate of Status in Wisconsin

 You must have a registered business entity in the state, either an LLC or a corporation.
 Sole proprietorships and partnerships do not register with the state, so they cannot obtain a certificate of good standing.

 You’ll also need to comply with all legal requirements for your LLC or corporation in Wisconsin.
-That means you’ll need to be up to date on all licenses, permits, and reporting requirements.
+That means you’ll need to be up to date on all Wisconsin business licenses, permits, and reporting requirements.